wpmetabox/docsv2/docs/extensions/mb-custom-post-type.md

 ### Custom capabilities for custom post types

 When creating custom post types, you have 3 options to set capabilities: copy from "post", copy from "page" or create custom capabilities.
-While copying from "post" or "page" is clear (the plugin simply applies the same capabilities from post or page for this custom post type), creating custom capabilities might be confusing.
+While copying from "post" or "page" is clear (the plugin applies the same capabilities from post or page for this custom post type), creating custom capabilities might be confusing.

 When you select "custom" for capabilities, the plugin does the following (assumming we have a post type `book`):